 Competing in his first Olympics, Andre De Grasse ran a new personal best in the 100m final in Rio, to capture a bronze medal behind Justin Gatlin of the USA and Usain Bolt of Jamaica.
 In the semi-finals of the 200m, Andre lowered his own Canadian record, running 19.80 before racing to a silver medal in the final behind Usain Bolt.
 He went on to win his third medal of the Games, anchoring the men’s 4x100m relay team to a bronze medal in a new national record time of 37.64.

 Despite turning pro and signing a lucrative contract with Puma, Andre had promised his family and friends that he would complete his university studies.
 So that’s exactly what he did, returning to USC and graduating with a degree in sociology.
 Andre is a proud father and takes pride in being a good role model for a new generation.
 In 2018, Andre launched the Andre De Grasse Family Foundation, a charitable organization committed to inspiring kids to dream big and empowering youth through access to sport, education, and health care.
-Inspired by his daughter Yuri, Andre published a motivational children’s book entitled RACE WITH ME!
+Inspired by his daughter Yuri, Andre published a motivational children’s picture book entitled RACE WITH ME!

 Coming off the success of his 2016 Olympics, Andre achieved 100m and 200m event wins on the Diamond League circuit in Rome, Oslo, Stockholm, and Rabat, setting the stage for his final race against Usain Bolt at his 2017 World Championships.
 But in the days leading up to the much hyped 100m race, Andre sustained a serious hamstring injury.
-He rehabbed the best he could but then suffered a bout of Mono before suffering a second hamstring injury at the 2018 Canadian Championships.
+He rehabbed the best he could but then suffered a bout of mononucleosis before sustaining a second hamstring injury at the 2018 Canadian Championships.
 Down but not out, Andre kept his focus, drawing on the love and support of friends and family.
 He was determined to return to the top of his game.

 A move to Jacksonville, Florida from Arizona to pursue a revamped training program under coach Rana Reider, spurred on a resurgent 2019 season for De Grasse.
 He would win the 200m race at both the Rabat Diamond League event and the prestigious Ostrava Golden Spike event during the build-up to the 2019 World Championships.
-Under the bright lights in Doha, Qatar, Andre would capture Bronze in the 100m race, with a then personal best time of 9.90 seconds and Silver in the 200m race with time of 19.95 seconds.
+Under the bright lights in Doha, Qatar, Andre would capture bronze in the 100m race, with a then personal best time of 9.90 seconds and silver in the 200m race with time of 19.95 seconds.